 The little chimney sweep automaton was placed in the drawing room on the ground floor and commanded to make a mess.
 He scampered up and down the chimney and left soot everywhere.
 He rummaged through the books and scattered them on the floor.
 He turned over chairs and tore the corner of the curtain for good measure.

-‘I hope this works, Colonel or we’re going to be in an unimaginable amount of trouble,’ whispered Pirouette, as they watched Sweeps from outside through the large window.
+‘I hope this works, Colonel or we’re going to be in unimaginable trouble,’ whispered Pirouette, as they watched Sweep from outside through the large window.

 ‘It will.
 You’ll see, Miss Pirouette.
 Wait, I think the monster’s coming.’

 Pirouette soon heard the ringing of bells and clanking of chains, and she shut the window.
-Sweeps glanced at them, but the Colonel gestured to him to hold his post and turn back around.
+Sweep glanced at them, but the Colonel gestured to him to hold his post and turn back around.
 The drawing room door handle jerked up and down, then the door flung inwards with a bang.
 There stood the monster.
 It had shaggy brown fur, a goat’s head, long horns, glowing red eyes, and fangs.
 A long tongue lolled out of its mouth.
 In one clawed hand it brandished birch twigs and in the other a sack.
 Sweeps looked about to bolt, but Krampus ceased him by his brush and stuffed him in the sack.
-Pirouette almost sprang from their hiding place to rescue him, but the Colonel placed a hand on her shoulder.
+Pirouette almost sprang from her hiding place to rescue him, but the Colonel placed a hand on her shoulder.
 When the monster had left the room, they opened the window and slipped into the drawing room.
-Their pursuit was cautious and slow as the creature slunk along the corridor leading to the servants’ quarters.
+Their pursuit was cautious and slow, as the creature slunk along the corridor leading to the servants’ quarters.
 It walked with a heavy-footed gait.
 The sack slung over its shoulder wriggled and the monster let out a fierce roar to bid his captive to be still.
-Pirouette was just hoping that they were not prolonging Sweep’s ordeal in vain, and that the monster would lead them to Wonderwind.
+Pirouette hoped they weren’t prolonging Sweep’s ordeal in vain, and that the monster would lead them to Wonderwind.

 ‘It must be returning to its lair.
 But we can get there first.’
 The Colonel dived into the servants’ lift, sweeping Pirouette along with him, and pulled the lever marked CELLAR.
 ‘I wonder that Krampus did not think to use this.’
 With a slight bump, they sailed down.
 When the doors drew back, they were met with darkness.
 The Colonel struck a match.
 The light was just strong enough to distinguish a moving shape in the middle of the cellar.
 They realised that the figure was suspended upside down from the ceiling, bound by a length of chain.

-‘Hang on, boy.
+‘Hang on, lad.
 Miss Pirouette, keep hold of him.’
 The Colonel drew his sword and swiftly cut the chain.
 Pirouette caught Wonderwind as he fell.

-‘That Krampus creature bundled me in his sack and then strung me up.
+‘That Krampus creature bundled me in his sack and then strung me up here.
 I gave him a good fight first though, I even tore some of his fur out!
 He said that he would drag me down to Hell.
 I tried shouting but he gagged me.’

-‘The monster has captured Sweeps but we will give it quite the surprise – there are three of us and one of it after all.’
+‘The monster has captured Sweep but we will give it quite the surprise – it is three against one after all.’

 ‘Too right Colonel—’ Wonderwind was prevented from finishing his sentence when a length of chain wrapped around his arm and he found himself being dragged across the room.
 Krampus was standing in the entrance to the lift.

-‘Who dares interfere with my work?’ he asked in a deep, growling voice that declared he was no simple beast.
-He possessed intelligence.
+‘Who dares interfere with my work?’
+His deep, growling voice showed he was no simple beast.
 He’d likely been aware that they were stalking him and waited until they’d entered the lift, before doing likewise to surprise them.

 ‘We are here to rescue our two young friends who you unjustly captured,’ declared the Colonel.